 Why choose this PhD programme?

-More than 200 doctoral candidates publicly defend their theses at the Faculty each year.
-Read more about research training.
+Each year, approximately 200 doctoral candidates publicly defend their thesis at the Faculty of Medicine.

-With a PhD degree from the Faculty of Medicine, you can pursue a career as a researcher or a career in other professions requiring a high level of knowledge and competence.
+With a PhD degree from the Faculty of Medicine, you can pursue a career as a researcher or a career in other professions that require a high level of knowledge and competence.

-Doctoral work allows you to develop skills that can be applied in many sectors:
+Doing a doctorate, you acquire skills that can be applied in many sectors: